 Check out all the benefits of cat water fountains to see if it’s right for your cat.

 An excellent way to help gain your kittens' trust and bond with them is to treat train them.
 It’s not quite the same as treat training a puppy, but kittens respond well to rewards as well.

 Crunchier, cookie-style treats are typically recommended for dental health.
 Cats don’t chew a lot, so dental cat treats are a good way to scrape some of the bacteria hiding at the gum line.

 Some cats even like to chew, so this is when natural chews can come in handy.
-Dried fish skins and raw or freeze-dried chicken necks are all cat-safe natural chews that can help your kitten during her teething stage.
+Dried fish skins and raw or dehydrated chicken feet are all cat-safe natural chews that can help your kitten during her teething stage.

 Brushing your cat daily is a great way to get your kitten used to her grooming routines.
 Regular brushing helps to reduce shedding, prevent mats, and stimulate oil production in the skin that helps to condition the skin and coat.